kos-lang/kos/doc/grammar.md

 Five keywords are currently reserved - `class`, `constructor`, `get`, `static` and `set`.

-The `λ` keyword is the unicode Greek letter "lambda", code U+03BB, which in UTF-8 consists of two bytes: `0xCE 0xBB`.
-This keyword can be used in place of the `fun` keyword in function literals, but not in function statements.

 The main difference between keywords and non-keyword literals is that keywords cannot be used as variable names.
 However, keywords can still be used as